sebastian-porling/JISIWEI-Vacuum-Cleaner-Robot-Hack/HOW-TO-DEMO.md

 aircrack-ng -w rockyou.txt -b [BSSID of wifi] psk*.cap
 ```

 Now you can set the mode for the wireless adapter to Auto and then login to the wifi.
+Either run the script auto_mode.sh or do the following:

 ```
 ifconfig wlan0 down